-Delays in diagnosis of PAH are common since the symptoms can be mild and nonspecific at first and the diagnosis of PAH requires exclusion of other causes of pulmonary hypertension.
-The mean time to diagnosis is 1.9 years; younger age, history of obstructive lung disease, and history of obstructive sleep apnea are associated with delayed diagnosis.

-Treatment for PAH includes both medications and supportive care.
-Supportive care includes exercise training, oxygen supplementation, iron supplementation, referral for drug rehabilitation as needed, and treatment of anxiety and depression, which is common in persons with PAH.
-Currently available pharmacologic agents for PAH treatment promote vasodilation with the goals of improving functional status and survival.
-There are several classes of drugs available for treatment: those affecting the nitric oxide pathway, including phosphodiesterase-5 inhibitors (PDE5i, oral with an IV formulation available) and soluble guanylate cyclase stimulators (sGCS, oral); endothelin receptor antagonists (ERA, oral); and prostacyclin analogues (oral, inhaled, subcutaneous (SC), or intravenous (IV)) and prostacyclin receptor agonists (oral).
-Intensity of therapy is based on whether a person has a low, intermediate, or high risk of death as calculated through various validated risk assessment tools that include prognostic indicators such as WHO-FC, 6MWD, and N-terminal pro-brain natriuretic peptide (NT-proBNP) levels.
-Current clinical practice guidelines suggest that low and intermediate risk patients should be initiated on combination therapy with ERA and PDE5i agents; the addition of other agents such as selexipag may be considered in some cases.
-Those with high-risk disease are recommended to be initiated on triple therapy with the addition of an IV or SC prostacyclin analogue.
-Ultimately, lung or heart-lung transplantation, which are considered the only cures for the disease, may be necessary.
-Treatment of PAH has been shown to improve pulmonary hemodynamics, exercise capacity and progression-free survival; however, even with treatment, 21% of patients die within 3 years of diagnosis.
+Delays in diagnosis of PAH are common since the symptoms can be mild and nonspecific at first and the diagnosis of PAH requires exclusion of other causes of pulmonary hypertension.13 The mean time to diagnosis is 1.9 years;12 younger age, history of obstructive lung disease, and history of obstructive sleep apnea are associated with delayed diagnosis.14 improving functional status and survival.6 There are several classes of drugs available for treatment: those affecting the nitric oxide pathway, including phosphodiesterase-5 inhibitors (PDE5i, oral with an IV formulation available) and soluble guanylate cyclase stimulators (sGCS, oral); endothelin receptor antagonists (ERA, oral); and prostacyclin analogues (oral, inhaled, subcutaneous (SC), or intravenous (IV)) and prostacyclin receptor agonists (oral).
+Intensity of therapy is based on whether a person has a low, intermediate, or high risk of death as calculated through various validated risk assessment tools that include prognostic indicators such as WHO-FC, 6MWD, and N-terminal pro-brain natriuretic peptide (NT-proBNP) levels.17 Current clinical practice guidelines suggest that low and intermediate risk patients should be initiated on combination therapy with ERA and PDE5i agents; the addition of other agents such as selexipag may be considered in some cases.6 Those with high-risk disease are recommended to be initiated on triple therapy with the addition of an IV or SC prostacyclin analogue.6 Ultimately, lung or heart-lung transplantation, which are considered the only cures for the disease, may be necessary.
+Treatment of PAH has been shown to improve pulmonary hemodynamics, exercise capacity and progression-free survival; however, even with treatment, 21% of patients die within 3 years of diagnosis.18